 'Nor are these the only causes for speculation.
-The names of Enver Pasha and Husain Kiamil Pasha are well known and many responsible persons consider that even though peace may be signed with Turkey and political bounds delimited, these leaders may have acquired sufficient power to raise an Islamic State independent of the Peace Conference, and of a coerced and impotent Turkish Central Government. . . .
+The names of Enver Pasha and Husain Kiamil Pasha are well known and many responsible persons consider that even though peace may be signed with Turkey and political bounds delimited, these leaders may have acquired sufficient power to raise an Islamic State indeand the second second pendent of the Peace Conference, and of a coerced and impotent Turkish Central Government. . . .